Community Activator Coach

 | 7 | 12 | Preparing for End Point Assessment |

-Once learners have completed the training phase and passed through Gateway, they move on to the End-Point Assessment, which takes place over a three-month period.
-The End-Point Assessment includes a practical observation, a presentation with questions and answers, a panel interview and a professional discussion based on the learner’s portfolio.
+Once learners have completed the training phase and passed through Gateway, they move on to the End-Point Assessment, which takes place over a two-month period.
+The End-Point Assessment includes a practical observation, a presentation with questions and answers, and a professional discussion based on the learner’s portfolio.

 Successful apprentices will achieve the Level 2 Community Activator Coach apprenticeship standard, which is nationally recognised and can lead to further qualifications or employment opportunities in the sport and physical activity sector.